 When to send: Each time you host a webinar

 10. Live event email template

 When Peep Laja launched his ConversionXL conference this year, it wasn’t too long until he let his email subscribers know about it.
 Do you know why?
 It’s because his subscribers are potential event attendees (and therefore customers)!

-In fact, during a recent AMA (ask me anything) on Inbound.org, Peep went as far as saying 80% of his conference ticket sales come from his email list!
+In fact, during a live AMA (ask me anything) on Inbound.org, Peep went as far as saying 80% of his conference ticket sales come from his email list!